 You can work this pattern in a single color or combine even more shades of bright orange, red and yellow to turn the pattern into an even more colorful project.

 This can be a perfect DIY craft for Mothers’ Day as ‘mom’ is the first word that the large pink ‘M’ brings to our minds.
+Though you can easily customize and make whatever alphabet you want with the help of the tutorial above.

 A simple pattern that gives basic instructions for a string art project, this one is ideal for beginners looking to learn the process.